sama-cc/Phase-1-Project/README.md

 - Add support for other generations of the pokedex.
 - Add a pokemon type Weakness and Strength chart.

+## Support

+If you have any questions regarding how PokeComparer is used or encounter any issues please feel free to contact me using the contact information below.

+Email: sam.camhi@gmail.com
 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first